GuziyV/C-Sharp-homework/README.md

 # C-homework
 Binary studio homework.
-The file Transaction.log is located in ..\bin\Debug directory
+The file Transactions.log is located in ..\bin\Debug directory